 Peppercorns add some savory spice to cocktails like The Slow Loris.

-If you want to sip cocktails like the classic Brandy Fix and tequila-infused Mexican Velvet, you’ll first need to whip up a batch of this tangy pineapple syrup.
+If you want to sip cocktails like the classic Brandy Fix and this Sherry Cobbler, you’ll first need to whip up a batch of this tangy pineapple syrup.

 This vine-fresh syrup flavors classics like the Blinker and Clover Club cocktails.